-The most common types of visual impairments include macular degeneration and cataracts, the main causes of which are old age and infections (13).
+The most common types of visual impairments include macular degeneration and cataracts, the main causes of which are aging and infections ().

-However, nutrition may also play a significant role in the development of these diseases.
+However, nutrition may also play a significant role in developing these diseases.

-Put simply, adding bell peppers to your regular diet may be an excellent way to lower the risk of visual impairments.
+Thus, adding bell peppers to your diet may help lower your risk of visual impairments.

-Anemia is a common condition characterized by reduced ability of the blood to carry oxygen.
+Anemia is a common condition characterized by a reduced ability of your blood to carry oxygen.

 One of the most common causes of anemia is iron deficiency, the main symptoms of which are weakness and tiredness.

-Not only are red bell peppers a decent source of iron, they are also exceptionally rich in vitamin C, which increases the absorption of iron from the gut (24).
+Not only are red bell peppers a decent source of iron, they are also exceptionally rich in vitamin C, which increases the absorption of iron from your gut ().

-In fact, one medium-sized red bell pepper may contain 169% of the recommended dietary allowance (RDA) for vitamin C (1).
+In fact, one medium-sized red bell pepper may contain 169% of the RDI for vitamin C ().

-Absorption of dietary iron is significantly increased when consumed with fruits or vegetables that are high in vitamin C (25).
+Dietary iron absorption increases significantly when you consume fruits or vegetables high in vitamin C ().

-For this reason, eating raw bell peppers with iron-rich foods, such as meat or spinach, may help increase your body's iron stores, cutting the risk of anemia.
+For this reason, eating raw bell peppers alongside iron-rich foods — such as meat or spinach — may help increase your body's iron stores, cutting your risk of anemia.

-Bottom Line: Like other fruits and vegetables, bell peppers may have many health benefits.
-These include improved eye health, and reduced risk of anemia and some chronic diseases.
+SUMMARY Like other fruits and vegetables, bell peppers may have many health benefits.
+These include improved eye health and reduced risk of anemia.

-Bell peppers are generally healthy and well-tolerated, but some people may be allergic to them.
+Bell peppers are generally healthy and well-tolerated, but some people may be allergic.
+That said, allergy is quite rare.

-Allergic cross-reactions can happen between certain foods and pollen because they may contain the same allergens, or allergens that are similar in structure.
+Allergic cross-reactions can happen between certain foods because they may contain the same allergens — or allergens similar in chemical structure.

-Bottom Line: When eaten in moderation, bell peppers do not have any adverse health effects.
-However, they may cause allergies in some people.
+SUMMARY When eaten in moderation, bell peppers do not have any adverse health effects.
+However, they may trigger allergies in some people.

 Bell peppers are rich in many vitamins and antioxidants, especially vitamin C and various carotenoids.

-For this reason, eating them may have several health benefits, such as improved eye health, and reduced risk of several chronic diseases.
+For this reason, they may have several health benefits, such as improved eye health and reduced risk of several chronic diseases.